A good quality BBQ thermometer is an essential item for al-fresco cooking.

 How Do I Test if the Meat is Cooked?

 The answer is to use a BBQ thermometer or meat thermometer.
 The thermometer will likely have a probe spike that should be pushed into the thickest part of the meat, away from the fat if possible.
-You are looking for a temperature in the centre of the meat of around 75°C.
+You are looking for a temperature in the center of the meat of around 165°F. A BBQ thermometer is a meat thermometer that is suitable for outdoor use.

 Rare meat preparations such as steak tartare and beef carpaccio can never be considered completely safe and are always consumed at some risk.